« It Socks To Be You, Sandy | Main | If You Build It, They Won’t Come »

 How could investigators even do their jobs if key evidence was missing almost immediately after the shooting?
 And why was it missing?
 And who is responsible?
 There is more to this case than simply, as Dotson once argued, waiting for information that will stand up in court.

 If suspicions prove correct—that a cover-up is in place to protect main suspect, Rheubin Taylor, Jr., simply because he’s the son of County Attorney, Rheubin Taylor, Sr.—the negative fallout could be catastrophic, leaving a permanent scar on the amazing momentum built by the city’s growth in recent years.
 The preliminary hearing for the case—complete with a new judge and attorneys—is scheduled to finally happen on September 29th.
 Hopefully, justice will finally be served in this case.
 The clock is ticking, though.
-It already seems like the fix is in.
+It already seems like t